-Rules for entering and leaving the security zones, as well as rules for moving around the protected area (facilities), can be described, for example, in specific instructions.
-If the financial sector institution allows separate rules for certain persons (e.g., selected services, important guests, VIPs), exceptions should be documented in instructions.
+Rules for entering and leaving the security zones and moving around the protected area (facilities) can be described, for example, in specific instructions.
+If the institution allows separate rules for certain persons (e.g., selected services, important guests, VIPs), instructions should document exceptions.